This page is part of the E3G Public Bank Climate Tracker Matrix, our tool to help you assess the Paris alignment of public banks, MDBs and DFIs.

 Non-fossil to fossil energy ratio and scaling up climate investment in all sectors

-The African Development Bank (AfDB) has one of the highest ratios of renewable energy lending compared to fossil fuel lending of the seven main MDBs, primarily due to very low fossil fuel financing in 2016 and 2017, with an uptick in 2018.
+The African Development Bank (AfDB) has seen a reduction in its ratio of renewable energy lending compared to fossil fuel lending due to an increase in fossil fuel financing in 2019.

 Mitigation financing has remained constant and adaptation financing has seen a large uptick.
 In 2017, the AfDB stated that 100% of energy lending went towards renewable energy.

 This work is funded by Good Energies Foundation.